DuruDilek/ssh-access-control-ip-blacklisting/README.md

 maxretry = 3
 action = %(action_mwl)s

-✔️ SSH servisi aktif olarak izlenir
-✔️ Banlanan IP’ler otomatik olarak iptables’a eklenir ✔️ E-posta bildirimi tetiklenir
+This configuration:

+Continuously monitors the SSH service.
+Automatically adds banned IP addresses to iptables.
+Sends an email notification whenever an IP address is banned.
-🔥 IP Kara Listeleme (iptables)
+🔥 IP Blacklisting with iptables

-Fail2Ban, SSH saldırısı algıladığında ilgili IP adresini otomatik olarak:
+When Fail2Ban detects an SSH brute-force attack, it automatically blocks the offending IP address using:

-iptables -A INPUT -s <IP> -j DROP
+iptables -A INPUT -s <IP_ADDRESS> -j DROP

-komutu ile engeller.

-📜 Banlanan IP’leri Listeleyen Script
+📜 Script for Listing Banned IP Addresses

-banli-ipler.sh
+banned-ips.sh

 #!/bin/bash
-echo "Banlanan IP adresleri:"
+echo "Banned IP Addresses:"
 sudo iptables -L -n --line-numbers | grep "DROP"

-📌 Bu script:
+This script:

-Sistemde DROP edilen IP’leri listeler

-cron tarafından otomatik çalıştırılır
+Lists all IP addresses blocked by iptables.
+Is executed automatically by cron.

-⏰ Otomatik Günlük Raporlama (cron)
+⏰ Automated Daily Reporting (cron)
-0 8 * * * /home/aysegul/banli-ipler.sh | mail -s "Banlanan IP'ler" tatliboncukodev@gmail.com
+0 8 * * * /home/aysegul/banned-ips.sh | mail -s "Banned IP Addresses" admin@example.com

-📬 Her gün saat 08:00’de:

-Banlanan IP’ler listelenir

-Yöneticiye e-posta olarak gönderilir
+Every day at 08:00:

+The list of banned IP addresses is generated.
+A report is emailed to the system administrator.
-📧 E-posta Yapılandırması (msmtp)
+📧 Email Configuration (msmtp)
-.msmtprc
 defaults
 auth on
 tls on